 Oké Poké is all about the place, people and the produce, offering authentic fresh, quality Hawaiian cuisine, in a simple yet friendly setting.
 My verdict, I loved the place!
 Save your airfare and head on down to the Northern Quarter to give this place a go.

-Thanks to the lovely Sougand, Ryan and all the Oké Poké team, my lovely followers and all the awesome bloggers out there 🙂
+Thanks to the lovely Sougand, Ryan and all the Oké Poké team.
+Thank you for reading 🙂

 59 Church Street in Manchester’s Northern Quarter.